 Clubs post-Birmingham: St Patrick’s Athletic, Shamrock Rovers, Bluebell United

 With Bowyer and Ferguson gone, Fahey, who hit the post in the 2011 showpiece, was the top dog in Birmingham’s midfield.
 He stayed for two more seasons before then returned to his native Ireland, where he retired following knee problems.

 Birmingham appearances: 159

 Clubs post-Birmingham: Retired

 Having been signed for around £6 million from Valencia at the start of the season, the Serbian striker was one player Birmingham couldn’t shift.
 As the last remaining member of the cup-winning side, he stayed until 2015, when he was released after his contract expired.
 He retired from playing and reportedly assumed a backroom staff role with the Serbian national team in 2019.

-The 35-year-old played for Wigan Athletic before moving to the brilliantly-named Colo-Colo, and then on to Club Universidad de Chile in his native Chile, where he’s currently playing his football.
+The 36-year-old played for Wigan Athletic before moving to the brilliantly-named Colo-Colo, and then on to Club Universidad de Chile in his native Chile, where he’s currently playing his football.

-The 32-year-old played for Stoke City and Crystal Palace before joining Norwich City, where he suffered relegation back to the Championship in the 2015/16 season.
-He is now in Turkey with Göztepe after a brief spell with Derby County.
+The 34-year-old played for Stoke City and Crystal Palace before joining Norwich City, where he suffered relegation back to the Championship in the 2015/16 season.
+He is currently a free agent, after leaving Turkish club Göztepe in August 2020.

 The goalscoring hero is now 35, and has seen some sights since his brief loan spell at Birmingham, playing for Levante and Seattle Sounders before heading to China in 2016, joining Shanghai Shenhua where he remained until 2018.